mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 like in most programming languages.
 This means that if the result is known by only evaluating the left expression, the right expression is not evaluated.

+Go does not include an exponentiation operator.
+Use the `math.Pow(base, exponent)` function for this.

 ### Keywords